 We realise that when someone dies it is a very emotional time for all involved and it can often be overwhelming.
-We're here to offer help and support and will try to keep things as straightforward as possible for you.
+We're here to offer help and support and will try to keep things as simple as possible for you.

 Registering a bereavement with us